Blasstah/MCSD/README.md

 - Optional Discord Integration (Sending commands via Discord Bot, forwarding messages, etc.)
 - Visual changes, Bug fixes, etc.
 - Change Scheduler, so it would use bit flags for days, instead of arrays.
-- Since I'm still learning, more things could change if I discover a better / more efficient way do to something/
+- Since I'm still learning, more things could change if I discover a better / more efficient way do to something.

 ## Bugs and other Issues
 If you find any bugs, vulnerabilities, or things you think could've been changed, I'll be glad if you create an issue.